Key Takeaways

 2. Whole House Fans

 This option offers an inexpensive way to keep your home comfortable during the summer months.
-The whole house fan works by pulling air in from windows and removing warm air through openings in the roof and attic.
+The whole-house fan works by drawing air in through windows and removing warm air through openings in the roof and attic.

 You can supplement the whole house fan with ceiling fans in each room to help you beat the heat without breaking the bank.